FORMENTERA - SANT FERRAN DE SES ROQUES - LA MARITERRANEA

 LA MARITERRANEA

-This could be The Place I thought to myself.
-You know that place that is off the main road away from the fancy high-end restaurants where the food makes all the difference and you will find yourself talking about it many years later.
-My nose started twitching and I decided maybe to follow my footsteps from last night and check it out.
+This could be The Place, I thought to myself.
+You know, that place that is off the main road, away from the fancy high-end restaurants where the food makes all the difference, and you will find yourself talking about it many years later.
+My nose started twitching, and I decided to follow in my footsteps from last night and check it out.

-I persuaded my vegan companion to join me as I followed my nose and we walked in and made reservations for a half hour later.
+I persuaded my vegan companion to join me as I followed my nose.
+We walked in and made reservations for 30 minutes later.

-We found out the chef is a Brit who has lived in Spain for some 20 years in Valencia which is the mother of paella dating back to Roman times.
+We found out the chef is a Brit who has lived in Valencia, Spain, for some 20 years, the mother of paella dating back to Roman times.
 I rubbed my hands in anticipation.

-We walked down to the centre of Sant Francesc Xavier (San Fernando) village that being the hippie bar Fonda Pepe where I had washed up some 47 years ago as a 20-year-old world vagabond hippie.
+We walked down to the hippie bar Fonda Pepe in the centre of Sant Francesc Xavier (San Fernando) village, where I had washed up some 47 years ago as a 20-year-old world vagabond hippie.
 I ordered two glasses of red wine.
-They always serve a superior one, most likely from the "payès" meaning, country wine from the island.
+They always serve a superior one, most likely from the "payès," which means country wine from the island.

-We bantered with the owner who has known Bernadette for 40 years and sat outside people-watching.
+We bantered with the owner, who has known Bernadette for 40 years, and sat outside people-watching.
 Here is where the action all is.
-After finishing our wine we walked a minute away to the restaurant which sits in a forgotten street off the centre.
-You can pass it by and not blink, that is how unpretentious it is unlike the Can Forn restaurant across the way that boasts serving "local Payus" food for the tourists to try.
+After finishing our wine, we walked a minute away to the restaurant in a forgotten street off the centre.
+You can pass it by and not blink; that is how unpretentious it is, unlike the Can Forn restaurant across the way, which boasts serving "local Payus" food for tourists to try.

 The server is a stunning Spanish girl who speaks modest English and helps me decide.
-I order a vegetarian paella for Bernadette and myself and a dish of dorado (gilthead bream) which is the local fish and sure to be fresh.
+I ordered a vegetarian paella for Bernadette and me, and a dish of dorado (gilthead bream), the local fish, sure to be fresh.
 It is similar to the sea bass but has a deeper body and slightly sweeter flesh.
-We started with the house-made ail-oli and I declared it the best I ever had as we ravished it greedily with chunks of wonderful crusty bread.
-It had the correct amount of garlic just this side of a healthy dose and this set this ali-oli apart from the pedestrian ones I have had.
+We started with the house-made aioli, and I declared it the best I had ever had.
+We ravaged it greedily with chunks of excellent, crusty bread.
+It had the right amount of garlic, just this side of a healthy dose, which set this ali-oli apart from the pedestrian ones I have had.
 Each swab with the bread begged for another until it was all gone.
 We waited as I licked my lips for our main courses.
-Presently a large paella pan arrived loaded with grilled vegetables studding the yellow saffron rice.
-Mushrooms of all kinds, some mysterious zucchini, white Romano beans and green beans and many other morsels.
+A large paella pan arrived loaded with grilled vegetables studding the yellow saffron rice.
+Mushrooms of all kinds, some mysterious zucchini, white Romano beans, green beans, and many other morsels.

-It was wonderful as we scraped the rice that sticks to the bottom of the pan (known to paella aficionados as the Socarrat), often my favourite part of paella.
-My vegan companion was very happy.
+It was terrific as we scraped the rice that sticks to the bottom of the pan (known to paella aficionados as the Socarrat), often my favourite part of paella.
+My vegan companion was pleased.

-The fish arrived, two large pieces pan seared and served with capers and tomatoes and scalloped potato slices on the side and it was good and fresh.
-I would have preferred a whole fish grilled but this was fine enough especially combined with the hearty paella.
-A bite of the paella and then a taste of the delicate white fish adorned by sprigs of herbs encrusted on the skin.
+The fish arrived, two large pieces pan-seared and served with capers, tomatoes, and scalloped potato slices on the side.
+It was good and fresh.
+I would have preferred a whole grilled fish, but this was fine enough, especially when paired with the hearty paella.
+I took a bite of the paella and then tasted the delicate white fish, adorned with sprigs of herbs and encrusted on the skin.

-Johnny was a happy boy as I savoured each bite and surveyed the growing darkness of the street and watched as lovers walked hand in hand to seek out some bar to have a tete a tete perhaps.
+Johnny was a happy boy as I savoured each bite, surveyed the growing darkness of the street, and watched as lovers walked hand in hand to seek out some bar to have a tete-a-tete, perhaps.

 Spain is a passionate one and the paella pan was scraped clean I asked our server who was having fun with us to talk to me about dessert.

 She exclaimed, "You must try the cheesecake!"
-I replied, "I know cheesecake like no one else and I am reluctant.
-I have been raised at the Carnegie Deli in NYC and so I am spoiled.
-I have tasted cheesecake around the world," I boasted, much to the scorn of my companion who has heard this before, "and I doubt I will be happy with your cheesecake here in San Fernando village."
-I said smugly.
-She fixed on me a confident eye that said don't mess with me outsider gringo and she shot back, "I make the cheesecake Senor and my cheesecake is the best !"
+I replied, "I know cheesecake like no other, and I am reluctant.
+I was raised at the Carnegie Deli in NYC, so I am spoiled.
+I have tasted cheesecake worldwide," I boasted, much to the scorn of my companion, who had heard this before.
+I doubt I will be happy with your cheesecake here in San Fernando village," I said smugly.
+She fixed me with a confident eye that said, "Don't mess with me, outsider gringo," and shot back, "I make the cheesecake, Señor, and my cheesecake is the best !"
 Who am I to say no?

 She served it.
-I dipped in a fork after professionally twirling it in the air for a second to get the right rhythm and I dove in.
-It was damn good piled high with the right among of sweetness and covered in delicious fruit preserves.
+After professionally twirling it in the air for a second, I dipped it with a fork to find the right rhythm, then dove in.
+It was damn good, piled high with the right amount of sweetness and covered in delicious fruit preserves.
 "Can I marry you?"
-I said to her purring, and content as I tucked away in.
+I said to her, purring and content as I tucked away in.

-I confess the paella and the fish was so much that I couldn't eat all so I took the rest to go albeit reluctantly and later that night we caught up with friends from Italy Davide and Jana and I gave it to them.
+I confess that the paella and the fish were so much that I couldn't eat all of it, so I took the rest to go, albeit reluctantly, and later that night, we caught up with friends from Italy, Davide and Jana, and I gave it to them.

 Words © Jonathon Lipsin